Earndu/Earndu/README.md

 ---

 - Fork this repository
-- Launch -[Terminal]- and move to StudentApp.
+- Launch `Terminal` and move to StudentApp.
-- Please type -[flutter pub get]- before running.
+- Please type `flutter pub get` before running.
-- Click [run] or -[debug]- button
+- Click `run` or `debug` button
-- select your -[emulator]- for build this app.
+- select your `emulator` for build this app.

 <br/><br/>